Q-Technologies/puppet-osbaseline/README.md

 ```

 It reality, this needs to be run on the Puppet master due to access to certificates.
 If you want to run on another host, you can copy the
 access cert and the CA to another host.
-Use `puppet cert generate api_access` to create a cert and add it to `/etc/puppetlabs/console-services/rbac-certificate-whitelist`.
+Use `puppetserver ca generate --certname api_access` (or `puppet cert generate api_access` in older installations)
+to create a cert, add it to `/etc/puppetlabs/console-services/rbac-certificate-whitelist`
+and restart the console services.

 **Note: There is no mechanism to stop a node being pinned to two groups.
 If this happens, Puppet will fail, and you'll need to make sure each node is only in one group.**